Shivakumarr18/NASA-ASRS-Pipelines/README.md

 ## What this project does

-- Ingests raw NASA ASRS incident data (4,502 rows × 125 columns) with documented schema handling...
+- Ingests raw NASA ASRS incident data (4,502 rows × 125 columns) with documented schema handling
 - Cleans and validates through a Silver layer (17 high-value columns, 5-rule validation gate)
 - Models a star schema in MySQL (Gold layer): one fact table, five dimension tables
 - Runs analytical SQL queries on the Gold layer covering aircraft, components, time, and risk combinations